 If your dwelling falls within the scope of ATED, then regardless of any reliefs that may apply, you will need to complete and send HMRC a return on which you can claim any reliefs that may be due.

 You must send your completed return and payment by 30 April at the beginning of each ATED period.
 An ATED period lasts for one year and begins on 1 April.

-For the first year of ATED only, which is the full 12-month period beginning 1 April 2013 and ending on 31 March 2014, there is a transitional arrangement, the return will be due by 1 October 2013 and payment will be due by 31 October 2013.
+For the first year of ATED (1 April 2013 to 31 March 2014) there was a transitional arrangement where the return was due by 1 October 2013 and payment by 31 October 2013.

 For the ATED period beginning 1 April 2014 and for all future years, the return and the payment will be due by 30 April.
 For example, for the ATED period 1 April 2014 to 31 March 2015, both the return and payment are due by 30 April 2014.

 If your dwelling first falls within ATED on a date after 1 April in an ATED period, then the return and payment are due within 30 days where purchased or 90 days where the dwelling is newly built.
 For example, if you buy a property on 1 July, your return and payment would be due on 31 July.